 The next day, I was in the seclusion room of a psychiatric hospital.
 I was told I had bipolar disorder, that I would never work as a pastor again, that my marriage would likely end, and that I would spend the rest of my life in and out of psychiatric hospitals.

 By the grace of God and with much help from many others, I served another dozen years of fruitful ministry, was married “for better and for worse” for twenty three years and have mostly progressed in treatment to enjoy what my psychiatrist calls “maintenance remission.”
+I now work as a faith and mental health advocate locally and globally, am blissfully wedded to a beautiful woman who serves as my mission partner.

 Having served over twenty years in ministry while wrestling with a serious mental illness, I have a message of Good News to share.
 This is not just positive affirmation meant to cover up feelings and shame and fear.
 It is not something I’ve picked up from one of the countless self-help books on the ABCs of analysis and treatment.
 It is certainly not that I have attained victory over bipolar through divine intervention alone and I no longer need medication or therapy.